 the field above the fence.
 The Bedroom is located next door to the Bathroom which is shared only with one other person.
-We have Wifi.

 We are on the Dingle Peninsula 2 miles from the sea, on the Wild Atlantic Way, between the Sliabh Mish and Strabally Mountain ranges.
 The locality is ideal for walking, cycling enthusiasts and those interested in Archaeology.
 It is also suitable for those who would like a more authentic experience of life in the area being comfortably removed from the more commercial tourism centres whilst still providing good access to the unquestionable attractions that the Dingle peninsula offers.
 You can relax in the peace and quiet of the valley surrounded by nature and away from the hustle and bustle!
 If that's what you would like on your holiday!
 You can make our home your base for your tours around the Dingle Peninsula and around the county !!